Pigouvian Tolls and Welfare Optimality with Parallel Servers and Heterogeneous Customers: Model and Results

 We are now ready to state the social welfare maximization problem.
 The objective is

-where the infimum is taken over all $M \times N$ right stochastic matrices $P=[[p_{ij}]]$ (defined as matrices with non-negative entries whose row sums are unity).
-The $\gamma_j$ depend on $P$ through \eqref{gammaj_def}, though this dependence has not been made explicit in the notation.
 Thus, the social cost is defined as the sum of the expected costs incurred by customers of different classes at different queues, weighted by the corresponding flow rates.

+Our first result states that, if the social cost minimization problem is feasible, then it has a solution, i.e., the minimum is attained. \begin{lemma} Let $\boldeta$ be a finite measure with bounded support.
+Suppose that the cost functions $D_j$, $j=1,\ldots,N$, satisfy the assumptions stated above.
+If the optimization problem in \eqref{welfare_opt_prob} is feasible, i.e., there is some decomposition $(\boldlambda_1,\ldots,\boldlambda_N)$ of $\boldeta$ such that $D_j(\lambda_j)$ is finite for all $j=1,\ldots,N$, then \eqref{welfare_opt_prob} has a solution $(\boldlambda_1^*,\ldots,\boldlambda_N^*)$. \end{lemma}

 Next, we consider the formulation of a game between customers.
-Here, we allow the queues to charge admission prices, denoted by $c_j$ at queue $j.$ Without loss of generality, we take $c_1 > c_2 > \ldots > c_N;$ if $c_i=c_j,$ then we can collapse these two queues into a single queue whose delay function is the inf-convolution of the delay functions of its constituent queues, i.e.,

-The goal of a class $i$ customer entering the system is to choose a queue $j$ so as to minimize $c_j+\beta_i D_j(\gamma_j)$ where $\gamma_j$ is determined through the strategies of all customers.
-We assume that the rates $\lambda_1,\ldots,\lambda_M,$ the cost functions $D_j(\cdot)$ and the parameters $\beta_i,$ $i=1,\ldots,M$ and $c_j,$ $j=1,\ldots,N$ are all common knowledge.
-Under the additional assumptions, noted earlier, that a customer does not have access to current or past queue occupancies, or the history of arrival times or decisions, its strategy is necessarily restricted to choosing a server according to a fixed probability distribution, albeit one that may depend on its class.
-Thus, again, the joint strategies may be represented by a right stochastic routing matrix, $P.$ We recall the condition for such a routing matrix $P$ to be a Wardrop equilibrium \cite{Wardrop52} is as follows.
+Here, we allow the queues to charge admission prices, denoted by $c_j$ at queue $j.$ The goal of a class $\beta$ customer entering the system is to choose a queue $j$ so as to minimize $c_j+\beta D_j(\lambda_j)$ where $\lambda_j$ is determined through the strategies of all customers.
+We assume that the arrival intensity measure $\boldeta$ and the cost functions $D_j(\cdot)$, $j=1,\ldots,N$ are common knowledge.
+As we assumed that customers do not have access to current or past queue occupancies, or the history of arrival times or routing choices, they are necessarily restricted to choosing a server according to a fixed probability distribution, albeit one that may depend on their class.
+Thus, once again, the joint strategies may be represented by a decomposition of the measure $\boldeta$ into measures $\boldlambda_1,\ldots,\boldlambda_N$.
+We want to know when such a decomposition corresponds to a Wardrop equilibrium of the game.

-{The condition of \eqref{wardrop} says that if a customer of class $i$ has a positive probability of using a queue, then its expected cost in that queue must be no higher than its expected cost in any other queue.
-Further, if there is a positive probability of such a customer of using queues $j$ and $k,$ then the above inequality is actually an equality.
-Wardrop equilibrium is also the Nash equilibrium for non atomic routing games and is extensively used.
-See \cite{Nisan07}(Chapter 18) for an overview of non-atomic selfish routing games. }